-ERP Risk Advisor’s CEO comments on MGM’s Cyber Attack on 9/15/23in Blog Article by Kacey Vandesteeg
+ERP Risk Advisor’s CEO comments on MGM Resort’s Cyber Attack on 9/15/23in Blog Article by Kacey Vandesteeg

-Our CEO, Jeff Hare, CPA CIA CISA comments on the MGM cyberattack:
+Our CEO, Jeff Hare, CPA CIA CISA Comments on the MGM Resorts Cyberattack

-We also know that MGM had a breach in 2020 leading to the leak of personal information of more than 10 million customers.
-Given this is the second breach in three years, this is the type of event that could undermine investor’s confidence in the security of MGM’s systems and related controls.
-The breach could have been the result of management not having fully identified the risks having led to the 2020 breach or potentially by not having taken corrective actions needed to prevent and detect breaches.
+We also know that MGM had a breach in 2020.
+This led to the leak of personal information of more than 10 million customers.
+Given this is the second breach in three years, this type of event could undermine investor’s confidence in the security of MGM’s systems and related controls.
+The breach could have been the result of management not having fully identified the risks having led to the 2020 breach.
+Or it may have come about by not taking corrective actions needed to prevent and detect breaches.

 - Lack of multi-factor authentication,